Why Buyer Personas are Important in Higher Education Inbound Marketing

 What is a Buyer Persona?

-It should go without saying, but a strategy is critical when beginning any inbound marketing campaign.
+It should go without saying, that a strategy is critical when beginning any inbound marketing campaign.
 One of the key parts of your inbound marketing strategy should be your buyer personas.
 Why?
-Because everything you do – from content creation to choosing platforms to promote your content on – should be based off of them.
+Because everything you do – from content creation to choosing platforms to promote your content on – should be based on them.
 How can you ensure your content will resonate with your potential students and that you’re targeting them in the right places at the right time if you don’t know exactly who they are and what they prefer?

 Your buyer personas will probably never be fully finished, so you’ll want to try to consistently tweak them according to changes in your target audience’s needs.
 Depending on your institution’s goals – whether you want to attract new students or better retain current students, you will also have multiple buyer personas that represent both your ideal and current students.
 Within each of those groups, you’ll likely have a few different personas, as well.

-For example, within prospective students, you might have a persona that represents private high schoolers, public high schoolers and those who are homeschooled.
+For example, within prospective students, you might have a persona that represents private high schoolers, public high schoolers, and those who are homeschooled.

 In the following case study, we’ll introduce you to Prospective Student Christina and break down the steps of forming her persona, so you can see just how it is done.